Northeast Houston Coalition

 -

-Less than a half mile away from the North Cavalcade Superfund Site, the South Cavalcade site is another wood treatment site dating back to the early 1900s.
-Later, Koppers Company, Inc. distilled coal tar and treated wood with creosote and metallic salts.
-And like the site to the north, the South Cavalcade Site has been on the National Priority List since 1986.
-While an EPA-mandated remediation plan is in place, contaminated groundwater continues to be pumped from around the 66-acre site and it must be continuously monitored to keep it from seeping beyond the boundaries of the site.
+Less than a half mile away from the North Cavalcade Superfund Site, the South Cavalcade site tells a similar story of long-term contamination from historic wood-treatment operations.
+The property dates back to the early 1900s, and Koppers Company, Inc. later used the site to distill coal tar and treat wood with creosote and metallic salts.
+South Cavalcade has been on the National Priorities List since 1986.
+While an EPA-mandated remediation plan is in place, contaminated groundwater continues to be pumped from around the 66-acre site and must be continuously monitored to prevent it from seeping beyond the site boundaries.

 Census data indicates that more than 40,000 people live within three miles of these three sites alone.
-Researchers at Rice University and other universities identified many other abandoned relic industrial sites that have yet to be determined safe and free of harmful contaminants.
+Researchers at Rice University and other universities identified many other abandoned relic industrial sites in the area that have yet to be determined safe and free of harmful contaminants.